goschtl/zope/zc.async/branches/dev/src/zc/async/README.txt

     >>> import transaction
     >>> transaction.commit()

+Note that this won't really work in an interactive session: the callable needs to be picklable, as discussed above, so ``send_message`` would need to be a module global, for instance.

 The ``put`` returned a job.
 Now we need to wait for the job to be performed.
 We would normally do this by really waiting.
 For our examples, we will use a helper function called ``wait_for`` to wait for